michaeltao0713/arch-docs/README.md

-neovim and plugins (also learn how to vim in the first place). rofi-wayland network manager (especially the applet for waybar)
+neovim and plugins (also learn how to vim in the first place). rofi-wayland network manager (especially the applet for waybar) swaync notification daemon

 Misc:
-Set up secure boot (write about this in the post install doc) Check boot times and trouble shoot using `systemd-analyze blame`
+Set up secure boot (write about this in the post install doc) Check boot times and trouble shoot using `systemd-analyze blame` Set up wallpaper switch script?
+Use Hyprpaper? idk, does it use rofi? reference Ari's dotfiles

 Learn: